s0undt3ch/sw-engineering-challenge/README.md

     }
 ```

 When they headed off to start coding this all over again, though, they realized that **they can't code!!!**.
 Thankfully we have you, dear candidate, to implement our API from scratch all over again 🙌🏽

+Remember: Bloqit is a company that builds software to assist first, middle, and last-mile deliveries.
+Therefore, our main goal with the aforementioned API is to allow our consumers to deposit (drop-off) and retrieve (pick-up) parcels from a compartment (locker / door), so keep it in mind when implementing the code.

 ## The challenge